Resource

 • Download the CANImmunize App for your iPhone or Android device.

-Where to get routine recommended vaccines for your infant or toddler
+Where to get vaccines for your infant or toddler

 Where to get COVID-19 and Influenza vaccines for infants and toddlers